ksgh/supermgr/README.rst

                                 Only show processes in the specified state (default:
                                 None)
           -f, --full            Show full status of processes (default: False)

+        Monitoring Options:
+          --monitor-running     Check for any processes not running (default: False) --ignore MON_IGNORE [MON_IGNORE ...]
+                                Check for any processes not running (default: None)

 When starting or stopping processes, if nothing is provided as a process number the next process number in the group's